-Throughout history there have not been many small territories so outstanding.
+Throughout history there have not been many small territories so outstanding like Gibraltar.

 A small peninsula with less than 7km² dominated by a 426 meters high rock.
 A calcareous massif formed around 200 million years ago at the door of the Mediterranean see.
 An extremely important strategical and military settlement where the British people dug a tunnel network to defend a hypothetical axis powers’ attack.

 Gibraltar was one of the last places where the Neanderthals lived before their extinction with the arrival of the Homo Sapiens.
 The Greek mythology placed here one of the Pillars of Hercules, that during the ancient times established the limits of the known world and the safe navigation.
 People thought for long time that was Non Terrae Plus Ultra (literally there is no land beyond).
 The Arabs called this place Yabal Tariq (mountain of Tariq) in honour of the general who disembarked here with the Umayyad Califate forces.

 At 1700 Charles II the king of Spain dies heirless causing the War of the Spanish Succession, a civil war that soon involved the main European powers.
 Philip V, nephew of Charles II, was the favourite candidate for France as he was the heir of the French throne as well.
 Meanwhile England, Netherlands and the Holy Roman Empire were supporting the coronation of the Archduke Charles of Austria in order to prevent a French hegemony in Europe.
 The war concluded when Spain, England and Netherlands signed the Treaty of Utrecht (1713).
 Philip V was recognised as the king and between other advantages, the English received Gibraltar, which had been captured since 1704.